TDR-VOID/E-channeling_System_in_Servlets_and_JSP/README.md

      - Password

 2. **Login and Profile Management**
-   - Patients should be able to login with valid credentials (NIC, Password).
+   - Patients should be able to log in with valid credentials (NIC, Password).
    - Patients should be able to update their personal information.

 3. **Appointment Booking**
-   - Patients should be able to view available channeling schedules.
+   - Patients should be able to view available channelling schedules.
    - Patients should be able to make an appointment.
-   - Each appointment should not exceed the patient count per channeling schedule.
+   - Each appointment should not exceed the patient count per channelling schedule.

 ### Non-Functional Requirements
 1. **Data Persistence**